tianocore-docs/edk2-CCodingStandardsSpecification/2_guiding_principles.md

 **Accessibility**

-This entails designing objects and environments to be usable, with no modification, by the greatest number of people as possible, including people with varying educational and social backgrounds, as well as those with motor or sensory challenges.
+This entails designing objects and environments to be usable, with no modification, by the greatest number of people possible, including people with varying educational and social backgrounds, as well as those with motor or sensory challenges.